andrewcparnell/intermediate_ML/index.md

 If you want to learn more about the module please see the [introduction](https://andrewcparnell.github.io/intermediate_ML/intro.html).
 Instructions to install the required software can be found [here](https://andrewcparnell.github.io/intermediate_ML/Prerequisites.html).
 All the raw files and code can be found [on GitHub](https://www.github.com/andrewcparnell/intermediate_ML) (click 'Code' > 'Download ZIP' near the top right if you want offline versions of everything).
 All links below are in pdf format for you to annotate.

+As this module will be delivered online please install [Zoom](https://www.zoom.us) and [Slack](https://slack.com) to access the videos and interactive components of the course.
+All the Zoom links to the meeting will be posted to the Slack `#zoom-links` channel.

 Please note that the course will be recorded so please turn off video if you do not wish to be shown on the recordings.
+Recordings will be posted in the same Slack link the following day.

 ## Day 1: Deep Dive into Supervised Learning